hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 other than the hike itself.
-Whenever the class complained that the walk was boring or pointless (and who hikes in real life anyway?) the teacher would recite the dictum that *walking was an important life skill*.
+Whenever the class complained that the walk was boring or pointless (and who hikes in real life anyway?) the teacher would recite the dictum that walking was an important life skill.
 Heck, if you can't walk, how do you expect to get a job!
-Privately, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
+Privately, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive, and they hated it too.
 But that's just the way things things were done.

 <figure>